Charyyev17/instagram-clone/README.md

 This Instagram clone developed by using Reactjs, Redux, TailwindCss, Firebase.

-Site is LIVE on -> [https://instagram-clone.netlify.app/](https://instagram-clone.netlify.app/)
+Website is LIVE on -> [https://instagram-clone-by-sch.netlify.app/](https://instagram-clone-by-sch.netlify.app/)

 ## Project Content Images